MTSU English offers the major entirely online as part of an Online B.A. or B.S. degree. (See MTSU's full list of Online Degrees.)

 MTSU News article on the Benefits of studying English online

 English Online Advising

-Our English Online Advisor is Dr. Laura Dubek.
+The English Department's Online Academic Advisor is Dr. Laura Dubek.

 English Online Courses